ktsirangelos/ktsirangelos.github.io/README.md

 └── f
 ```

-There are 1 + 6 cases to cover, all other permutations can be derived from these
+There are 6 + 1 cases to cover, all other permutations can be derived from these recursively

 ```
 0. root